 Being involved in a car accident is a stressful and scary experience.
 It can be difficult to know what to do and what not to do in the aftermath of an accident.
 What you do immediately after a car accident in Illinois can mean the difference between collecting compensation for your claim or receiving nothing for your injuries.
-At the office of Harvey L. Walner & Associates, we have zealously represented many clients suffering injuries from car accidents throughout Chicago and know exactly what you should and should not do to protect your claims.
+At the office of Walner Law, we have zealously represented many clients suffering injuries from car accidents throughout Chicago and know exactly what you should and should not do to protect your claims.

 What To Do After an Accident

 The first thing you should do after a car accident is to get help.
 Even if you believe that injuries are minor and damage minimal, you should still contact law enforcement for assistance.
 If the injuries are more serious, dial 911 for immediate medical attention.
 If possible, try to document the scene of the accident.
 Take photos, videos, and collect witness contact information to obtain their statements later.
 In addition, get the contact and insurance information of any other drivers involved in the accident.

 The police will fill out their own accident report which can be very helpful when building a case for compensation.
 If possible, get the name and badge number of the police officer filling out the report along with the report number itself.
 You should be able to get a copy of the report within a day or two of the accident.